 NBA “3-2-1 Lottery”

 On April 28, ESPN reported new details regarding a proposed reform of the NBA Draft lottery.
-The proposal, referred to as the “3–2–1 lottery,” modifies both the number of participating teams and the allocation of lottery odds.
+The proposal, referred to as the “3–2–1 lottery,” aims to discourage teams from tanking by adjusting the teams’ probability of receiving the top picks.
+The Proposal modifies both the number of participating teams and the allocation of lottery odds.

 The "3-2-1 lottery" proposal, named to represent the number of lottery balls per team, would expand the lottery from 14 to 16 teams.
 Teams that do not qualify for the playoffs or play-in tournament but stay out of the relegation zone (spots four through 10) would receive three lottery balls each.
 Teams with a bottom-three record -- the relegation area -- would have only two lottery balls but have a floor of the No. 12 pick, and the rest of the 13 lottery teams could fall as far as the No. 16 pick.